Tokenism: In the media

 Just like television, tokenism in the media has changed over time to coincide with real-life events.

-During the years of 1946-87 the weekly magazine, The New Yorker was analyzed to determine how often and in what situations Black people were being portrayed in the magazine's cartoon section.
-Over the 42 years of research, there was only one U.S. Black main character in a cartoon where race was not the main theme, race was actually completely irrelevant.
-All cartoons from the earliest times depicted Black people in the U.S. in stereotypical roles.
-In the late 1960s and early 1970s, cartoons were mostly racially themed, and depicted Black people in "token" roles where they are only there to create a sense of inclusion.
+During the years of 1946–87, The New Yorker was analyzed to determine how often and in what situations black people were being portrayed in the magazine's cartoon section.

+Over the 42 years of research, there was only one U.S. black main character in a cartoon where race was not the main theme, race was actually completely irrelevant.
+All cartoons from the earliest times depicted black people in the U.S. in stereotypical roles.
+In the late 1960s and early 1970s, cartoons were mostly racially themed, and depicted black people in "token" roles where they are only there to create a sense of inclusion.

 Tokenism appears in advertising as well as other subdivisions of major media.
 Tokenism is interpreted as reinforcing subtle representations of minorities in commercials.
 Studies have shown that, among other racial minorities, Asian Americans are targeted by advertising companies to fulfill casting diversity, but are the most likely ethnic minority to be placed in the backgrounds of advertisements.

 Black characters being the first characters to die was first identified in Hollywood horror movies of the 1930s, notes writer Renee Cozier.
 The Oscars ceremonies have received criticism over a lack of representation of people of color, as critics have pointed towards a lack of minorities nominated for awards, particularly in 2015 and 2016, when not a single actor of color was nominated.
 Around this time, minorities accounted for 12.9% of lead roles in 163 films surveyed in 2014, according to the 2016 Hollywood Diversity Report.